 You may choose to "revoke" your hospice benefit anytime you feel hospice care is not of interest.
 In this case, you would notify your Virginia Mason Franciscan Health Hospice and Palliative Care nurse or social worker to complete the necessary paperwork.
 You may resume your hospice care anytime if your provider again certifies terminal illness.

 Your medical insurance will cover all unrelated medical problems as it normally would.
 Your hospice benefit covers all comfort care related to your terminal diagnosis.

-Virginia Mason Franciscan Health Hospice and Palliative Care encourages the use of St. Joseph Medical Center (Tacoma), St. Francis Hospital (Federal Way), St. Clare Hospital (Lakewood), or St. Anthony Hospital (Gig Harbor), St. Michael Medical Center (Silverdale), and St. Anne Hospital (Burien).
+Virginia Mason Franciscan Health Hospice and Palliative Care encourages the use of St. Joseph Medical Center (Tacoma), St. Francis Hospital (Federal Way), St. Clare Hospital (Lakewood), St. Anthony Hospital (Gig Harbor), St. Michael Medical Center (Silverdale), St. Anne Hospital (Burien) and Virginia Mason Medical Center (Seattle).
 We will work with you and your provider to honor your preference.

 No. Your Virginia Mason Franciscan Health Hospice and Palliative Care team focuses on self-directed life closure, not hospice-directed life closure.
 Your team will work with you to support your choices.

 Virginia Mason Franciscan Health neither participates in, nor facilitates, physician aid in dying.
 Our position is rooted in our faith and in our belief that all life is sacred, from conception to death.
 We are guided by the Ethical and Religious Directives for Catholic Health Care Services.
 However, if you are on hospice and explore this option, you do not need to stop your hospice care.